Associate in Science DegreeDownload PDF

 This course introduces the nature and study of history, and covers the emergence and development of Eurasian civilization to about 1500 A.D. in the Near East, India, China, Europe, the Western Hemisphere, and Africa.
 Attention is given to religion in these civilizations and on the rise of the West to a position of world power during the Middle Ages.

-This is the third in a sequence of three courses in calculus for students intending to transfer to programs requiring a thorough background in calculus.
-Topics include polar and space coordinates multiple integration, partial differentiation, and the algebra and calculus of vectors.
+This is the third in a sequence of three courses in calculus.
+Topics include polar and space coordinates, parametric equations, the algebra and calculus of vectors, partial differentiation, and multiple integration.
 Applications are included.
 Prerequisite: MA152 Calculus 2.

 This course introduces mathematical systems.
 Topics include methods of proof, sets, logic, functions, relations, graphs, trees, and algebraic systems.
 Prerequisite: MA151 Calculus 1.
 (Fall Semester only)